MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 # What are the Q# programming language and the Quantum Development Kit?

-Q# is a Microsoft’s **open-source** programming language for developing and running quantum algorithms.
+Q# is Microsoft’s **open-source** programming language for developing and running quantum algorithms.
 It’s part of the Quantum Development Kit (QDK), a SDK which offers a set of tools that will assist you in the quantum software development process.
 The Quantum Development Kit provides:
 - A tool set integrated with leading development environments
 - Open-source resources
 - [Quantum libraries](xref:microsoft.quantum.libraries.overview) that let you create complex quantum operations